Mangrove-Web-Development/devdocs/local-development/sync.md

 ## The Util Container
 The simplest way to sync down a site is with the command line tools in the Util container.

+**\*Note for Windows users**: Do *not* use the Cygwin command line.
+Cygwin does not have system access to run Docker correctly - use the standard Windows command line for all Docker commands.

 To enter the Util container:
 ```bash
 docker-compose run util